 Backoff mechanisms help the network to throttle device registration during a typical or mass registration condition when the MTA client requests are not serviced within the protocol specified timeout values.
-The details of provisioning behavior under mass-registration is beyond the scope of IPCablecom 1.5, however this section provides the following recommendations and requirements.
+The details of provisioning behavior under mass-registration is beyond the scope of IPCablecom 1.0, however this section provides the following recommendations and requirements.

-• The recommendation for the throttling of registration MAY be based on DOCSIS CM registration.

-- The MTA MUST follow DHCP [1], and HTTP specifications for the timeout and retry mechanisms.
-It is recommended to follow IETF RFC 3413 [7] for SNMP timeout and retry mechanisms. - The MTA MUST use an adaptive timeout for TFTP as specified in the DOCSIS specification. - The MTA MUST follow backoff and retry recommendations that are defined in the security specification [5] for the security message flows. - In all Provisioning Flows (Secure, Hybrid and Basic) described in Sections 7.2, 7.3 and 7.4: - Provisioning timer MUST start immediately after the receipt of DHCP ACK and MUST end with the completion of TFTP/HTTP configuration file response. - In case the provisioning timer expires before the completion of TFTP/HTTP configuration file response, the MTA MUST return to MTA-1. - MTA MUST NOT wait until the Provisioning Timer expires before acting on each Provisioning step's failure condition.
-For example, in Secure Flow, if step MTA-19 fails, the MTA must not wait until the Provisioning Timer expires but must return to MTA-1 immediately when the failure condition is discovered. - In the Secure Provisioning Flow if a failure occurs in any of the steps related to the PROV\SNMP\ENTITY (MTA13, MTA14, MTA15, MTA19) before the MTA obtains the 'Device configuration file and the MTA resolved multiple IP addresses for the PROV\SNMP\ENTITY (FQDN received in Option 122 Sub option 3), then it MUST retry the steps with all the resolved IP addresses before returning to MTA1, unless directed otherwise by [5].
-However, it is to be noted that once the MTA selects a resolved IP address for use in MTA13 it MUST use the same IP address in steps MTA15 and MTA25. - In the Hybrid Provisioning Flow if a failure occurs in any of the steps related to the PROV\SNMP\ENTITY (H- MTA-15, H-MTA-19) before the MTA obtains the 'Device configuration file) and the MTA resolved multiple IP addresses for the PROV\SNMP\ENTITY (FQDN received in Option 122 Sub option 3), then it MUST retry the steps with all the resolved IP addresses before returning to MTA1.
-However, it is to be noted that once the MTA selects a resolved IP address for use in H-MTA-15 it MUST use the same IP address in H-MTA-25.
+- The recommendation for the throttling of registration MAY be based on DOCSIS 1.1 CM registration. - The MTA MUST follow DHCP 0, and HTTP specifications for the timeout and retry mechanisms.
+It is recommended to follow IETF RFC 3413 [7] for SNMP timeout and retry mechanisms. - The MTA MUST use an adaptive timeout for TFTP as specified in the DOCSIS 1.1 specification. - The MTA MUST follow backoff and retry recommendations that are defined in the security specification [5] for the security message flows. - In all Provisioning Flows (Secure, Hybrid and Basic) described in sections 7.2, 7.3 and 7.4: - Provisioning timer MUST start immediately after the receipt of DHCP ACK and MUST end with the completion of TFTP/HTTP configuration file response. - In case the provisioning timer expires before the completion of TFTP/HTTP configuration file response, the MTA MUST return to the step of MTA DHCP DISCOVER. - MTA MUST NOT wait until the Provisioning Timer expires before acting on each Provisioning step's failure condition.
+For example, in Secure Flow, if step MTA-19 fails, the MTA must not wait until the Provisioning Timer expires but must return to MTA-1 immediately when the failure condition is discovered.